-This is not just a way to get people to spend more.
+For instance, 80% of shoppers make more purchases from retailers that offer personalized product suggestions.
+However, tailored ads are not just a way to get people to spend more.
 It can improve the customer service experience, too.
-People would usually rather see ads and related products that they are interested in than random ones and AI can help with creating relevant and tailored experiences.
+People would usually rather see ads and related products that they are interested and AI aids in creating relevant and tailored experiences.

 Managing Stock and Inventory

 AI can also be used to help businesses to increase productivity in a number of ways, including managing inventory and reducing unsold stock.
 In fact, inventory management is the third largest use case for AI.
 Aside from tracking the number of items in stock, intelligent AI in retail can also be used to forecast changes in demand seasonally or based on competition.
 Moreover, stock data can be utilized by AI to determine when to order seasonal items or offer discounts and sales.